Color, 1982, 89 mins. 29 secs..

-By the time Vigilante opened in 1983, the ciizen avenger theme had become a popular movie staple thanks to the success of Death Wish and its sequels, not to mention an avalanche of imitators like The Exterminator, Abel Ferrara's Ms. 45, and Enzo G. Castellari's Street Law.
+By the time Vigilante officially opened in early 1983 after a handful of festival screenings the previous year, the citizen avenger theme had become a popular movie staple thanks to the success of Death Wish and its sequels, not to mention an avalanche of imitators like The Exterminator, Abel Ferrara's Ms. 45, and Enzo G. Castellari's Street Law.
 The decision to do a vigilante movie makes sense considering director William Lustig had enjoyed the huge success of 1980's extreme gore hitManiac, and another spin through the exploitation wilderness seemed only natural.
 Vigilante definitely delivers the goods, especially in the extended version that most Americans couldn't see until its DVD release in the '90s; Forster makes for a good conflicted hero, and as always, Williamson is tremendous fun to watch.

-However, the real kick here is the gritty New York location footage and colorful supporting cast, with Maniac's Joe Spinell popping up for a memorable supporting bit, Woody Strode as a helpful prison inmage, and even Carol Lynley appearing as an impassioned prosecutor whose efforts are thwarted by legal corruption.
+However, the real kick here is the gritty New York location footage and colorful supporting cast, with Maniac's Joe Spinell popping up for a memorable supporting bit, Woody Strode as a helpful prison inmate, and even Carol Lynley appearing as an impassioned prosecutor whose efforts are thwarted by legal corruption.
 While Maniac amped up its grisly subject matter with gaudy colors, here Lustig shoots the film with a heavy emphasis on black and gray, closer in tone to Cruising than your average '80s drive-in movie.
 Some of this tonal change may be due to regular Abel Ferrara cinematographer James Lemmo (Driller Killer), who stuck around to shoot the the first two Maniac Cop films as well.
-Lots of nasty shotgun blasts and a spare but effective synth score by Jay Chattaway make this a solid good time if you want a little iron-fisted vengeance with an amazing cast of pulp favorites.
+Lots of nasty shotgun blasts and a spare but extremely effective synth score by Jay Chattaway make this a solid good time if you want a little iron-fisted vengeance with an amazing cast of pulp favorites.